-Bachelor's Admission
+Bachelor’s Degree Admission Process

 It's time to finish what you started.
 We're looking for motivated learners who have completed at least one year of undergraduate credit.
 Applications are reviewed for admission on a quarterly basis.
 Ready for your fresh academic start?